Understanding the sales process is the biggest hurdle for beginning freelance travel writers.

 Go online, read guidebooks, visit your local bookstore or library, and gather the information you need.

 Once you have some interesting and juicy facts, you're ready for the next step.

 The next thing you need to do is give some careful thought to who will be interested in your idea.
 Who are your potential customers?

-Your task is to come up with a list of media (magazines, newspapers, online travel magazines, etc.) that might be good candidates for publishing your article.
-I call this a “distribution list”.
+Your task is to come up with a list of media (magazines, newspapers, online travel magazines, etc.) that might be interested in publishing your article.
+I call this a distribution list.
 I’ve written a separate article about this so I won’t go into detail here.
-(Link to the article provided at the end of this post.)

 Your query letter, or "pitch" is a critical step in the sales process.
 It gives you the opportunity to describe your story idea to editors and explain why their readers will be interested in it.
 The query letter requests the opportunity to write your story for that publication.

 These days your query letter isn’t actually a "letter", it's an email.
 But it’s written like a letter, in a professional way.